mobify/ui-kit/README.md

         - Example: _[APP] Added a new dialog type_
     - The body of the PR should contain a more detailed summary of the changes made, and where your reviewer may be able to find them.
 Include any symbol names!
     - Include approval checks for a fellow designer to review your changes.
-5. **Wait for the pull request to get reviewed.** Ping or poke your fellow designers to take a look at your pull request.
+5. **Wait for the pull request to get reviewed.** Ping or poke your fellow designers to take a look at your pull request so it can be merged ASAP.
 6. **Merge your pull request.** Whoo-hoo!
 You did it!
 Now you can sit back and admire your work (but don't delete the branch).

 ## Requesting a New Component